Data Integrity has become a ‘hot’ topic

 The document is aligned with existing GMP guidance published by some regulatory authorities participating in the Pharmaceutical Inspection Co-operation Scheme (PIC/S).
 It should be read in conjunction with national guidance, medicines legislation and the GMP standards published in Eudralex volume 4.

 If you need any help or support in this area, then please get in touch.
-You may also want to consider one of our Data Integrity training courses too.
+You may also want to consider attending our one-day Data Integrity training course.